 - large and unusual transactions and journal entries

-- key documentation supporting the financial statements balances, including lead schedules
+- key documentation supporting the financial statements balances, including lead schedules and supporting working papers

-- complex accounting matters
+- complex accounting matters and disclosures

 - key reconciliations.